r4ds/bookclub-advr/README.md

-# R4DS Advanced R Book Club
+# DSLC Advanced R Book Club

-Welcome to the R4DS Advanced R Book Club!
+Welcome to the DSLC Advanced R Book Club!

 We are working together to read [_Advanced R_](https://adv-r.hadley.nz/) by Hadley Wickham (Chapman & Hall, copyright 2019, [9780815384571](https://www.routledge.com/Advanced-R-Second-Edition/Wickham/p/book/9780815384571)).
-Join the [#book_club-advr](https://rfordatascience.slack.com/archives/C010GJ3VAE5) channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the [#book_club-advr](https://rfordatascience.slack.com/archives/C010GJ3VAE5) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://r4ds.io/advr).
+As we read, we are producing [notes about the book](https://dslc.io/advr).

 ## Meeting Schedule